 - Active participation in the recovery community – Regularly attending 12-step meetings and joining all related activities.

-This treatment program enables individuals to develop healthy relationships, share their experiences with other people dealing with similar struggles, and have a judgment-free space to discuss their challenges amidst sobriety freely.
+This treatment program enables individuals to develop healthy relationships, share their experiences with others dealing with similar struggles, and have a judgment-free space to discuss their challenges amidst sobriety freely.
 You can find them as part of addiction treatment for men, women, and the LGBTQ+ community.

-A 12-step facilitation program is highly effective in developing long-term abstinence from substance and alcohol dependence, with approximately 45% of Americans reporting that this has helped resolved their problems.
+A 12-step facilitation program is highly effective in developing long-term abstinence from substance and alcohol dependence, with approximately 45% of Americans reporting that this has helped resolve their problems.